cabandamar/waif/waif.md

 * Arrange to have sidewalk shoveled
 * Turn off (or on) automatic cat feeder
 * Email forwarding/autoresponders
+* Refresh cryptographic tokens
+* Check that local servers are up
 * Telephone forwarding/voicemail
 * Scour perishables from refrigerator
 * Close refrigerator door